annalinhvu/annalinhvu/README.md

 📍 New York, NY
 💼 Senior Data Engineer
-🎓 MCIT @ University of Pennsylvania | Economics @ Vanderbilt
+🎓 Master of Applied Science in Computer Science @ University of Pennsylvania | Bachelor of Arts in Economics @ Vanderbilt University

 I build **scalable data pipelines, analytics systems, and reporting infrastructure** that turn messy datasets into reliable sources of truth.